 Submit Your CV When & How You Choose

+Remember that any widespread form of desperation draws opportunists.
+And the job market is a landscape rife with desperation.
 Protect your interests, and never fear a missed “opportunity” if you sense that your safety or personal information are at stake.
 The next opportunity will come along in due time.
 And when it does, your CV will be ready to hand over.
 In the meantime, visit LiveCareer for CV formatting, drafting, editing, and submission guidance.